hei411/hei411.github.io/docs/about.markdown

 ![OMG!
 I'm so handsome x](/assets/me.jpg){: width="250" }

+\
+\
+"HeiLi managed to get everything a little bit wrong"

+  \- Dr John Fawcett's comments on my Networking supervision (and probably also my life)

 <!---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)